HEP-FCC/fcc-tutorials/FccSoftwareGettingStartedFastSim.md

 you should obtain a file called `FCCDelphesOutput.root`.

-With this file you are now ready to run the analysis framework [heppy](https://github.com/HEP-FCC/heppy.git) This will run 100 events by default.
-To have more events for plotting purposes, you can increase this number or use files that have been already produced and stored on eos (see next section)
+This will run 100 events by default.
+To have more events for plotting purposes, you can increase this number or use files that have been already produced and stored on eos (see next section).

+With this file you are now ready to run the analysis framework [heppy](https://github.com/HEP-FCC/heppy.git).

 ### Run the analysis in heppy